uber-go/fx/CONTRIBUTING.md

 git checkout -b cool_new_feature
 ```

-Make your changes, then ensure that `make lint` and `make test` still pass.
-If
+Make your changes, and then check that `make lint` and `make test` still pass.
-you're satisfied with your changes, push them to your fork.
+If you're satisfied with your changes, push them to your fork.

 ```
 git push origin cool_new_feature